Job Title : IT director

 Organization : John Lewis

-Before BA, Coby was in the civil service, which he joined in the 1970s, rising to private secretary to the Secretary of State for Transport.
-His oft-quoted business mantra is, “There are no IT projects, only business projects”.
+Before BA, Coby, a Norwich City fan, was in the civil service and reached the level of private secretary to the Secretary of State for Transport.

 Coby is also chair and president of the Société Internationale de Télécommunications Aéronautiques, which has a turnover of $1.5bn and operates in 200 countries around the world.
 Beyond work, Coby is passionate about Roman military history.